Red Pigments Overview

 The Color of Art Pigment Database: Violet Pigment PV 19

-Technical notes on Wikipaedia.
+Technical notes on Wikipedia.

 A demonstration of Quinacridone Rose by Michael Harding brand.